WHAT IS COSMETIC TATTOOING?

 No, I do not tattoo in the waterline.
 It is not recommended as a precaution and may lead to complications.

 I'VE HAD MY EYEBROWS/EYELINER TATTOOED BY ANOTHER ARTIST AND WOULD LIKE YOU TO ONLY TOUCH THEM UP.
 CAN YOU TOUCH THEM UP FOR ME AT A TOUCH UP RATE?

 Touch up prices are only for clients who had their initial session done with me.
 If you are coming to me for the first time, you are considered a new client and will be charged full price for your first session, regardless if you've had work done by another artist.
-Before choosing an artist, please make sure that you're confident in their ability enough that you are going to go back to them for the required touch ups, as no artist likes touching up another artist's work unless with reasonable circumstance.
+Before choosing an artist, please make sure that you're confident in their ability enough that you are going to go back to them for the required touch ups, as no artist likes maintaining another artist's work, unless with reasonable circumstance.